sotostzam/sotostzam/README.md

 # 👋 Hello, I am [Sotirios Tzamaras][website]

 I am a software engineer who strives to build rigorous and intelligent systems through carefully crafted code.
-I consider himself a 'forever student', eager to build on my academic foundations and professional development.
+I consider myself a 'forever student', eager to build on my academic foundations and professional development.

+Since graduating with a B.Sc. of Computer Engineering from the Department of Informatics and Telecommunications at the University of Ioannina in 2020, I have been passionately interested in Artificial Intelligence as well as robotic applications and Cyber-Physical Systems.

 - 🔭 I’m currently working on a quadruped robot project!
 - 🌱 I’m currently learning Machine Learning and robotics.